-Support groups usually meet in places such as community centers.
+Support groups usually meet in places such as community centers and rehabs in Kansas City.
 Some support groups take place in churches.
 However, attending a faith-based support group program is not limited to the members of that church.
 Instead, anyone who is struggling with addiction can benefit from faith-based support groups.

 Other support groups meet in schools, treatment centers, correctional institutions, and mental health clinics.
 These support group meetings are usually open for anyone to attend.
 However, some require an admission fee or registration before attending, so it is important to find the answers to the following questions when deciding which support group is right for you.